-Think of it like a pressure cooker.
+Think of it as a pressure cooker.
 You need a good base to get the desired results.
 Additionally, you need a tight lid to contain the pressure so that food is cooked evenly.
 Therefore, when the pressure builds evenly around the bullet, it moves smoothly and thus the accuracy level is higher.

 This die is not recommended for cast bullets.
-It has a cullet inside to squeeze the bullet together when running it into the die.
+It has cullet inside to squeeze the bullet together when running it into the die.
 Thus, since a cast bullet has a light case, it would be damaged in the process.

 Additionally, the Lee Precision Factory Crimp Die is a roll crimp die and therefore does not use a taper crimp as many would think.
 It works on all presses including the Hornady progressive presses, which use standard thread dies.

 Customers who have used the product attest that it produces good crimps on reformed brass without damaged case necks.
-Since brass does not have to be trimmed to exact length, this product works with non-cannulated bullets without significant accuracy difference.
+Since brass does not have to be trimmed to the exact length, this product works with non-cannulated bullets without significant accuracy difference.

 Reloading dies are the deciding factors for shooting accuracy and shell case life.
 As such, before purchasing any reloading dies, it is important to note the following: